Cheng0315/Cheng0315.github.io/_posts/2019-07-31-what_i_built_tuesday_-_7_30_2019.markdown

 export default fetchUpcomingMovies;
 ```

-In addition to adding actions to my application, I also added in the latest tv shows component, detailed below.
+In addition to adding actions to my application, I added in the latest tv shows component.
 This component displayed a gallery of the latest tv shows.

 ```
 import React from 'react'